Dr. Shirley's History Pages

 ca. AD 350

-Ulfilas, apostle to the Goths, translates the Greek New Testament into Gothic;
+Ulfilas, apostle to the Goths, translated the Greek New Testament into Gothic;

 Founding of the "School of Nisibis" - claimed to be the first University, in Assyria;